-Student conferences and evaluations will be scheduled at the midterm and the end of each semester.
+Student conferences, for formative and summative clinical evaluations, will be scheduled at the midterm and the end of each semester.

-- In-person conferences and evaluations may be performed at any time deemed necessary by faculty. - Strengths and performance deficits will be reviewed. - All conferences, midterm, and final evaluations will be provided to the student and signed by both the student and the faculty. - The student will present a self-evaluation and identify their learning needs.
+- In-person conferences and evaluations may be performed at any time deemed necessary by faculty. - Strengths and performance deficits will be reviewed. - Conferences, formative, and summative evaluations will be provided to the student and signed by both the student and the faculty. - The student will present a self-evaluation and identify his/her learning needs.
 The evaluation must be filled out with at least three sentences per section.
-"Met Requirement" is not acceptable. - Conferences will be uploaded to the student's file. - Probation is implemented for students who are not meeting the clinical course objectives, required 80% average on examinations, clinical labs/activities, and clinical evaluations, have unsatisfactory/unsafe performance in the clinical experience, and/or violate college policies listed in the SWTX Handbook and/or the Nursing Student Handbook. - Students may be withdrawn from the program if unsafe or unprofessional clinical practice continues without improvement. - Students are responsible for meeting weekly to discuss their performance. - Weekly follow-up evaluations will be uploaded to the student's file. - Students remain on probation until deficits are corrected or the student is withdrawn for no improvement.
+"Met Requirement" is not acceptable. - Conferences will be uploaded to the student's file on OneDrive. - Probation is implemented for students who are not meeting the clinical course objectives, required 80% average on clinical paperwork, clinical evaluations, have unsatisfactory/unsafe performance in the clinical experience, and/or violate college policies listed in the SWTX Handbook and/or the Nursing Student Handbook. - Students may be withdrawn from the program if unsafe or unprofessional clinical practice continues without improvement. - Students are responsible for meeting weekly to discuss their performance. - Weekly follow-up evaluations will be uploaded to the student's file. - Students remain on probation until deficits are corrected or the student is withdrawn for no improvement.